Seychelles’ property market flourishing

-Property is expensive.
-Dwelling prices in Mahe, the capital, start at SCR2.34 million (US$160,000) (end-2010), according to Jean-Paul Maurel, director at Premium Realty, and a furnished two-bedroom house sells for about SCR9.35 million (US$640,000).
-Land prices in the capital vary from SCR731 (US$50) per square meter (sq. m.) for a land with no view to USCR21,921 (S$1,500) per sq. m. for prime beachfront properties.
+Property in Seychelles is expensive.
+Dwelling prices in Mahe, the capital, start at SCR2.1 million (US$160,000), according to Jean-Paul Maurel, director at Premium Realty, and a furnished two-bedroom house sells for about SCR8.3 million (US$640,000).

 In Praslin, the Seychelles' largest island, property prices are about 20% higher than in the capital because most properties are located on or near the beach.

 Foreign property buyers mainly come from South Africa, Italy, France, Russia and the UK.
 Seychelles culture is largely French-influenced, and the population is highly racially mixed.

 Most foreign buyers pay cash.
 Foreigners can secure residency in Seychelles for a fee of SCR50,000 (US$3,852).
 There are no property taxes or capital gains taxes in Seychelles but a foreign homebuyer should expect to pay a processing fee of 1.5%, a sanction duty of 11%, and a stamp duty of 5%.

 Purchasing requires Government Sanction from the Cabinet Ministers of the Ministry of Land Use and Habitat.
 The property must be used only for residential benefit of the buyer and his family.
 A minimum of SCR1 million (US$77,047) must be brought into the Seychelles, and converted to Seychelles rupees (SCR) to be used for the transaction.